Bonnie Henrickson: USA Basketball

 Henrickson served as an assistant coach, under head coach Rene Portland, of the USA representative to the 1999 World University Games (also known as the Universiade).
 The event was held in Palma de Mallorca, Spain.
-The USA team won their opening two games easily, including a mismatch against South Africa with a final score of 140–32, but lost against the Ukraine, 81–70.
+The USA team won their opening two games easily, including a mismatch against South Africa with a final score of 140–32, but lost against Ukraine, 81–70.
 They earned a position in the medal rounds and defeated Lithuania in the quarterfinals.
 USA then took on undefeated Russia and won a close game 87–79, setting up the championship game between the USA and host Spain.
 After falling behind early, the USA team kept the game close, and got within five points with under two minutes to go, but Spain held on to win the gold medal.
 The USA team received the silver medal.

 Henrickson was named head coach of the team representing the USA in 2000 at the William Jones Cup competition in Taipei, Taiwan.
 The USA team started strong with a 32-point win over the host team, the Republic of China National Team.
 They then beat South Korea easily and faced Japan in the third game.
 Japan started out strongly, and had an 18-point lead in the first half.
 The USA then out scored Japan 23–3 to take a small lead at the half.
 The USA built a ten-point lead, but Japan cut it back to three with under a minute to go.
 Kelly Schumacher grabbed an offensive rebound and scored to bring the lead back to five points and the team held on for the win.
 Schumacher had 24 points to help the USA team beat Japan 83–80.
 The final game was against Malaysia, but it wasn't close, with the USA winning 79–24, to secure a 4–0 record for the competition and the gold medal.